JC01111/Pp/README.md

 Hi~
-These are the projects I completed
+These are the projects I completed, due to some technical issues I compressed some files, you would have to download it.

 For Game2048, you can simply run it on Intellij